Dharma (2004 film): Production

+The film was launched at Thirumalagiri Venkateswara Temple at Bangalore on 10 October 2003.
 A new heroine Jennifer credited as Monisha is signed in to play the second heroine.
 She had worked in a few Tamil films under the pseudonym of Nanditha.
 K. V. Chandrakanth who worked as an assistant to P. Vasu makes his directional debut.
 Hamsalekha will score the soundtrack while cinematography is handled by Sundarnath Suvarna.
 Jai Jagadish, Doddanna, Rangayana Raghu, Harish Rai, Bhagath Bhaagavathar and Ramesh Pandith portray other characters.
 The film was shot in Mysore, Ooty, Bangalore and Goa.

 Themes

 According to writer-director K. V. Chandrakanth, the central character Dharma enacted by Darshan Thoogudeep is an uncultured rowdy.
 The film marks his transition from a thug to a poet thus proving that the pen is mightier than a sword.
 Also the character of Dharma and his transition is similar to the life of Valmiki and his evolution from a barbarian to a poet.